airvzxf/archlinux-installer-and-setup/README.md

 ---

 ## Steps
-### 1. Create your bootloader USB to boot with Arch Linux
+### 1.1 Create your bootloader USB to boot with Arch Linux.
 [Arch Linux official documentation.](https://wiki.archlinux.org/index.php/USB_flash_installation_media)

 - This project has a script to